Tissington Trail: Route

-Hartington signal box, beside the trail although some distance from the village, has been converted to an information centre, which is open in summer on Saturdays, Sundays and Bank Holidays.
-The National Park Authority operates cycle hire at both ends of the trail.
+Hartington signal box, beside the trail although some distance from the village, has been converted to an information centre, which is open in summer on Saturdays, Sundays and bank holidays.
+The National Park Authority operates bicycle hire at both ends of the trail.

-From Hartington station northwards, the route is part of the Pennine Bridleway, a 130 mi leisure route which includes 73 mi through Derbyshire to the South Pennines.
-The bridleway has two southern starting points, with another at Middleton Top, near Cromford, on the High Peak Trail.
+From Hartington station northwards, the route forms part of the Pennine Bridleway, a 130 mi shared-use path which includes 73 mi through Derbyshire to the South Pennines.
+The trail has two southern starting points, with another at Middleton Top, near Cromford, on the High Peak Trail.